 Why Use Mouthwash At All?

 One reason many people use mouthwash is to keep their mouth feeling (and smelling) fresh.
 Others use it to avoid any unpleasant odors from wafting into people’s faces when they speak or stand near them.
 Some also use mouthwash for cosmetic purposes to whiten their teeth.
 According to experts from the Tufts School of Dental Medicine, if you’re using mouthwash just to clean your mouth of any debris or food stuck in it after a meal, plain water would do just as well.
 If, however, you have an underlying dental problem, a simple mouthwash won’t cut it.
 That’s where a therapeutic mouthwash, prescribed by an oral hygienist or dentist, comes in.
-These special mouthwashes contain active ingredients that address a range of problems from plaque buildup to canker sores or gum inflammation.1
+These special mouthwashes contain active ingredients that

 Do You Need A Mouthwash?